cloudify-cosmo/docs.getcloudify.org/content/composer/available-actions.md

 ## Switching Blueprints
 To browse a user’s blueprints, click on the arrow next to the blueprint name on the top left and choose one of the available blueprints to work on.
 Blueprints displayed would be the ones the user created, imported, and saved.

+## Logout (From Composer)
+Will destroy current user session and route the user back to login page.

 ![Blueprint Composer Browsing Blueprints]({{< img "ui/composer/browsing-blueprints.png" >}})